The 4-dimensional disc embedding theorem and dual spheres: Introduction

-A $2$-sphere in a $4$-manifold with an algebraically dual sphere need not admit a geometrically dual sphere.
-Such a sphere in $S^2\times S^2$ was constructed in~\cite[Section~3]{Sato91}, \cite[Example~4.1]{Sato89} (a diagram is provided in~\cite[Figure~9]{klugmiller2019}).
-Briefly, in Sato's construction one begins with a $2$-knot $\Sigma\subseteq S^4$ and performs surgery on a simple closed curve in $S^4\smallsetminus \Sigma$ which is homologous to the meridian.
+One might wonder whether our concern about the existence of geometrically dual spheres is valid, and whether, for example, the algebraically dual spheres produced in the proof in~\cite{FQ} might suffice for the above mentioned applications.
+However, surgery on an embedded, framed sphere without a geometrically dual sphere might change the fundamental group of the ambient $4$-manifold, whereas geometrically dual spheres guarantee control over the fundamental group.
+Therefore, many applications hinge on providing geometric duals together with the embedded spheres.
+We also note that a $2$-sphere in a $4$-manifold with an algebraically dual sphere need not admit a geometrically dual sphere, a phenomenon not seen in higher dimensions due to the Whitney trick.
+In dimension four, geometric duals cannot be found \textit{post hoc}.
+An example of a sphere in $S^2\times S^2$ with an algebraically dual sphere but no geometrically dual sphere, was produced in \citelist{\cite{Sato91}*{Section~3}\cite{Sato89}*{Example~4.1}} cf.~\cite{klugmiller2019}*{Figure~9}.
+In the construction one begins with a $2$-knot $\Sigma\subseteq S^4$ and performs surgery on a simple closed curve in $S^4\smallsetminus \Sigma$ which is homologous to the meridian.
 The result is an embedded sphere $S$ in $S^2\times S^2$.
 By a judicious choice of $\Sigma$, one may ensure that $\pi_1((S^2\times S^2)\smallsetminus S)$ is a nontrivial perfect group, implying that $S$ does not admit a geometrically dual sphere.
-Unlike in high-dimensional surgery, geometric duals cannot be found \textit{post hoc}, and the application to surgery theory, and thence to $4$-manifold classification results, hinges on providing geometric duals together with the embedded spheres.
-We also note that Remark~\ref{rem:easier-SET} describes an alternative argument that suffices for surgery applications.